AnatoliiPotapov/Reasonet/README.md

 Changes:

-- Peprocessing and training without pos, ner and any additional features is now supported
+- Peprocessing and training without pos, ner and any additional features is now supported.

 ## Requirements